ILANZ, In-House Lawyers Association of New Zealand

 What are the expectations of general Committee members?

-• Be prepared for, attend and contribute to all meetings (missing no more than two per year) plus the annual Strategy day.
+• Be prepared for, attend and contribute to all meetings (missing no more than two per year) plus the annual Strategy Day and Conference.

 • Participate in and contribute to at least one work stream or project.